 Scripture Studies offered:

 Old Testament Study, Tuesdays (11am – 12:30 at St. Anna Parish in the Founder’s Hall, upstairs).
-This course is currently studying the Book of Genesis.
+This course is currently studying the Book of Leviticus.
+Contact Fr.
+Christopher for more information about this study.

 The preferred Bible for these courses is the Orthodox Study Bible.
 The Orthodox Study Bible, created by The Orthodox Study Bible Old Testament Project and published by Thomas Nelson, uses the New King James Version of the Bible as the basis for a fresh translation of the Septuagint text (the Septuagint is the Greek version of the Bible used by Christ, the Apostles, and the early church).
 Comprehensive study guides and teachings bring to our modern world the mind of the ancient Christian Church.